drvinceknight/Year_3_game_theory_course/Homework/Homework_3.md

 5. For the following stage games:

     i.
 Plot all possible utility pairs for $T=2$;
     ii.
-Recalling that subgame perfect equilibrium for the repeated game must play a stage Nash equilibrium in the final stage attempt to identify a Nash equilibrium for the repeated game that is not a sequence of stage Nash profiles.
+Recalling that subgame perfect equilibrium for the repeated game must play a stage Nash equilibrium in the final stage attempt to identify a subgame perfect Nash equilibrium for the repeated game that is not a sequence of stage Nash profiles.

     $$\begin{pmatrix}
     (4,3)&(7,6)\\